shafiahmed/aenism/source/posts/2014-01-21-the-making-of-the-beginning.html.markdown

 Though I didn't continue using Pure I liked its simple content-centric design.
 Blogs are not marketing websites.
 The content should take center stage.
 Typography and whitespace are the chief elements of a good blog design. [*Medium*](https://medium.com) and [*ALA*](http://alistapart.com) embody this functional aesthetic well.

-The typefaces used are *Brandon Grotesque* for headings and *Chaparral Pro* for body text, from [Typekit](https://typekit.com).
-I find Brandon a softer, more down-to-earth Futura and Chaparral has a smart character.
+The typefaces used are *Brandon Grotesque* for headings and *Freight Text Pro* for body text, from [Typekit](https://typekit.com).
+I find Brandon a softer, more down-to-earth Futura and Freight is a nerdy serif.

 The animated masthead at the top of the homepage represents my consciousness.
 It's some of the things that have inspired me and defined me – books, films, music, favorite things, brands, possessions.
 They'd give you a good idea of the person I am.
 I created a script called *Bokeh* and it uses GSAP for hardware-accelerated animation.